Subscribe and Follow LoGro

 I’m assuming she is talking about Rourke (Travis), I was friends with him for a while and I think that it is unfair to say that he is not a good or a nice person when you don’t even know him, just what he’s done.
 I’m not condoning him for what he did, but maybe if you were in his shoes, and dealt with what he’s dealt with, you would have done the same.

-Jane Moline says:
+28. Jane Moline said:

 Jena: NO, that is why we are not heroin addicts.
-Unfortunately, even a 19-year-old can choose a road that is very bad--
+Unfortunately, even a 19-year-old can choose a road that is very bad–

-I have asked to know more about him so that I am less likely to just write him off--but he has stacked the cards, not me.
+I have asked to know more about him so that I am less likely to just write him off–but he has stacked the cards, not me.

-His using other drug addicts for his dirty work and to further his habit is disgusting--being a heroin addict and destroying your and your families life is bad enough--dragging others into it is worse.
+His using other drug addicts for his dirty work and to further his habit is disgusting–being a heroin addict and destroying your and your families life is bad enough–dragging others into it is worse.

 I hope he can get treatment, but I also hope that he will be in no position to drag others down with him.

-Holly Cairns says:
+29. Holly Cairns said:

 Hi Jena,